planetar/bibbiGram/README.md

 # bibbiGram

+Sketch to drive an ESP8266 with BME280 sensor and .96" I2C display and connect it to Telegram for control and report.

 The basic idea is to connect an ESP8266 mcu with a sensor and enable it to not only measure the current temperature and humidity but to compare these to past measurements so that it can discover sudden drastic changes.
 Think of a bathroom with a forgotten open window in winter.
 Or a kettle with water boiling along in the kitchen.

-In a smartHome setup it would suffice that the sensor box reports the measurements to some backend event bus and a smartHome controller (i.e. an openHab installation) has the rules to react on this event and notify the inhabitants.
+In a smartHome setup it would suffice that the sensor box reports the measurements to some backend event bus and a smartHome controller (i.e. an openHab installation) has the rules to react on this event and notify the inhabitants or do the necessary.

 BibbiGram however aims to do this standalone by sending Telegram messages.
 It needs 5V from a wall plug, access to a Wlan and a Telegram-Bot token.

 ## Hardware: